What you'll learn in this blog post:

 1. Average Deal Size

-The average deal size is a crucial performance metric that businesses use to evaluate the performance of their sales team and predict future revenue.
-By figuring out the average deal size, your SaaS can get a quick view of how their products and services are doing in terms of sales, cost, and revenue growth.
-A higher average deal size indicates that the sales team is closing more significant deals, leading to higher revenue for the company.
-Consistently measuring the average deal size can help you identify areas of improvement in their sales process.
+The average deal size is a key KPI that businesses use to evaluate the performance of their sales team and predict future revenue.
+By figuring out the average deal size, your tech can get a quick view of how their products and services are doing in terms of sales, cost, and revenue growth.

 Average Deal Size = Total Value of Closed Won Opportunities / Number of Total Closed Deals